Why Study Biology?

 - Conservation biologist

-To be eligible for admission to the MS in Biology, you must:
+To be eligible for admission to the Master of Science in Biology, you must:

 - Have a baccalaureate degree from a regionally accredited college or university.